varshacvenkat-web/Varsha-Venkatapathy-Engineering-Portfolio-/bmme-590-ultrasound/README.md

 ## Project Overview
 This project implements attention-enhanced deep learning for automated breast cancer lesion segmentation and molecular subtype classification from ultrasound images.
 The work combines signal processing fundamentals with advanced machine learning architectures to enable real-time clinical deployment.

+## Dataset
+This project uses the BUSI (Breast Ultrasound Images) dataset, a publicly available collection of expert-annotated B-mode ultrasound volumes for breast lesion segmentation and classification research.
+The dataset can be accessed through the official repository.

+The Colab notebook demonstrates how to mount and process this dataset for training and validation.

 ## Key Achievements
 - Implemented attention-enhanced U-Net for automated lesion segmentation
 - Developed ResNet classifier with squeeze-and-excitation blocks